bg0707/SE1_Team3_VolunteerPortal/docs/02_UseCase_Modeling/use_case_descriptions.md

 5. The system performs permission and constraint checks (e.g., cannot delete the last remaining platform administrator).
 6. The system persists changes and writes audit logs (who did what to whom, when, and the resulting differences).
 7. The system sends notifications to affected users and enforces reauthentication upon next login if necessary.
-8. The system displays a “Success” confirmation and updated information to the administrator.
+8. The system displays a "Success" confirmation and updated information to the administrator.

 ## Exception Flows
 1. Permission and constraint check failed.